 John Ashley Evans is an Irish Jesuit priest from Malahide, Co.
 Dublin on mission in Cambodia.
 He was born in Dublin on the 21st of January 1958.
 He attended Belvedere College and studied Mathematical Sciences at Trinity College Dublin before entering the Society of Jesus in 1980.
+You can visit his website by clicking here.

 After completing his novitiate in Dublin in 1982, Ashley was sent to Paris to study Philosophy for two years.
 Afterwards, he was sent to teach at Colaiste Iognaid in Galway in 1984 and Ashley completed his Higher Diploma in Education at Galway University in 1985.
 He obtained his M.A. in Mathematics in 1986.
 Instead of proceeding directly to Theology after his “regency” in Galway, Ashley volunteered for a second “regency” in 1986, this time with the Jesuit Refugee Service in the Cambodian camps in Thailand.
 He learnt the Khmer language and became a teacher-trainer in Mathematics for the refugee teachers in the camp.